Customer Engagement is one of the most important marketing activities. It is so crucial to the success of any business organization.

 An essential part of customer relationship management is customer engagement.
 Customer engagement stands for every effort a business deploys to keep their customers thinking of, talking about and interacting with their brand.

-According to research by Marketo, customer engagement is identified with things like repeat purchases, renewals, and customer retention.
+According to a research by Marketo, customer engagement is identified with things like repeat purchases, renewals and customer retention.

 Customer engagement is keeping the communication ongoing beyond the initial purchase.